Skip to main content

 Tesla Cybertruck 2026

-User Rating: 3.32 / 5
+User Rating: 3 / 5 (72 votes)

 Star ActiveStar ActiveStar ActiveStar InactiveStar Inactive

-Starting Price: $79990 USD *
+Base Trim Price: $60990 USD *

-truck type pickup truck
+truck typepickup truck

-cargo capacity (kg) 563
+cargo capacity (kg)563

 * Minimum price set for the base trim by the manufacturer

-Tesla Motors Company logo
+Tesla Motors Manufacturer logo

-Tesla Cybertruck 2026 photo
+Tesla Cybertruck 2026 price

 Image credit: Tesla Motors